microsoft/msgraph-edu-sample/README.md

     }
 ```

-If the app is running Microsoft Teams the Teams auth architecture is used, otherwise, the web app model is leveraged.
+If the app is running Microsoft Teams the Teams auth architecture is used, otherwise, the web app Microsoft Graph auth flow is leveraged.

 ### PWA Builder